fourTheorem/slic-starter/README.md

 ### Logging

+As a default log centralization solution, SLIC Starter publishes logs to [logz.io](https://logz.io).
+The [logging](./logging) module handles this using the logz.io forwarder.
+This is integrated into each service's Lambda function using  the [serverless-log-forwarding](https://github.com/amplify-education/serverless-log-forwarding) plugin.

+Lambdas use [pino](https://github.com/pinojs/pino) as the logger, outputing structured JSON.

 ### Secret Management

 We use AWS Secrets Manager for storing the GitHub personal access token and AWS Systems Manager Parameter Store for storing other secrets, such as API access tokens.

+### User Accounts and Authorization

+_Coming soon_.
+SLIC Starter will include support for roles and Role-Based Access Control (RBAC).

 ## Getting Started